-\textbf{SOTA benchmarks evaluation.} We compare the findings of \textsc{FPBench} with existing fingerprint specific soTa models.
-We used NIST-BOZORTH3 \cite{ko2007user} as minutiae-based matcher and a transformed based deep-learning matcher \cite{tandon2022transformer} for verification.
-We used Gemini 2.5 Pro as the SoTA model for remaining tasks since there was no single best performing algorithm that can serve as the benchmark.
+\textbf{SOTA benchmark evaluation.} We compare the findings of \textsc{FPBench} with existing fingerprint-specific SOTA models.
+We used NIST-BOZORTH3 \cite{ko2007user} as a minutiae-based matcher and a transformed-based deep-learning matcher \cite{tandon2022transformer} for verification.
+We used Gemini 2.5 Pro as the SOTA model for remaining tasks since there was no single best-performing algorithm that could serve as the benchmark.